trash-hold/Python_3DEngine/readMe.txt

     3. Projection
     4. Picture scalling and fixing

+    5. Read up about gimbal lock
+    6. Make matlab model of rotatiton transformation to check understanding

 Progess day 1:
     - found translation for moving CS by vector
     - looking for rotation deriviation